tassomaiass/tassomaiass.github.io/_site/answers.md

 #### Here are some statements about GENETICS, which may \(or may not\) have some fairly tricky inaccuracies\.
 Click on the TRUE statement\.
 * \[ALL of these\]
+* Cells that contain PAIRS of corresponding chromosomes are known as DIPLOID cells

 #### Which component of a cell has a DOUBLE HELIX structure?
 * DNA